gitober/Student-Information-System/README.md

 ## Further Development Plan
 - Introduce admin role for central management.
-- Implement real-time communication features.
+- Implement real-time communication features like chat between students and teachers.
 - Add comprehensive analytics and reporting tools.
 - Integrate calendar and notification systems.
-- Enable multi-language support.
+- Enable multi-language support for broader accessibility.

+## Contributing
+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-branch-name`
+3. Make your changes and commit them: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature-branch-name`
+5. Submit a pull request.

 ## Testing
-- Refer to the testing README for details on running unit and integration tests using JUnit and Mockito.
+- Please refer to the [testing README](./student-information-app/src/test/README.md) for details on running unit and integration tests using JUnit and Mockito.

 ## References
 - [Vaadin Documentation](https://vaadin.com/docs)